alialib/alia-html-starter/README.md

    [Emscripten](https://emscripten.org/docs/getting_started/downloads.html)
    (1.39.18 or higher).

-2. Use this repository as a template to create your own instance of it.
+1. Use this repository as a template to create your own instance of it.
 (Just press the big green button at the top.)

+1. Clone your repository locally.

-3. Build it.
+1. Build it.
 (Be sure to activate Emscripten for your shell before doing this.)

    ```
    mkdir build